zhuolisam/zhuolisam.github.io/content/blog/What are some unsolved problems in tech.md

   - open-problem
 ---

 I have been a few time on job hunting, and to be honest, I still don't know what kind of role I'm looking for in tech, and which job offer to pick.
+I get asked this question by few people who try to help me: 'What kind of role are you interested atm?'
+Honestly, I don't have have a clear answer.

-Without concerning distracting yearnings like social and practical concerns, eg, 'which role is going to be in demand in future?', 'which industry is going to hot?'; As I question my personal yearnings, deeper and deeper, I found that I... don't like to settle in a specific, repetitive, focused, well-defined scope.
-I want to be at a role that requires flexibility, where there are open unsolved problems, and that allows exploration.
-Yes, I'm not looking for a specific role of a specific job scope, I'm interested in open problems where there's room for exploration, and be at a role that can answer them.
+To answer this, I disregarded distracting yearnings like social and practical concerns, eg, 'which role is going to be in demand in future?', 'which industry is going to hot?'.
+As I question my personal yearnings, deeper and deeper, I found that...
+I don't like to settle in a specific, repetitive, focused, well-defined scope.
+I want to be at a position that's flexible, where there are open unsolved problems, and that allows exploration.
+Yes, I'm not looking for a specific role of a specific job scope, I'm interested in open problems where there's room for exploration, and be at a position that can answer them.

 ChatGPT describe me as below and I found it accurate.
 > "It sounds like what you're really craving is a position that offers variety, intellectual challenge, and creativity.
 A role where you're solving problems that don't have a clear roadmap and where you're constantly learning new things."